kjleitz/cadu/README.md

 #### Tasks

 You cannot create new tasks, but you can view all the tasks your clients have requested of you, until they are complete.
 The client who requested the task will be listed above the task contents.
-You have the ability to accept requested tasks, mark them in progress, and mark them complete, via the buttons at the bottom of each task card.
+You have the ability to accept requested tasks, mark them as "in progress", and mark them complete, via the buttons at the bottom of each task card.
 The buttons will change depending on the action you are allowed to perform on the task.
 There is also a button to remind a client about a task, which will bring you to the reminder creation page (but with the task drop-down already filled out).
 When you mark a task complete, it will disappear from your task list.

 #### Reminders